 While guanciale is traditional and provides a specific flavor, you can substitute it with pancetta or a good quality bacon.
 However, this will alter the authentic taste of the dish.

 Traditional Pasta alla Gricia is made with only a few ingredients to let their flavors shine.
 That said, some people do enjoy adding ingredients like onions or garlic for additional flavors, though this isn't traditional.
-I always recommend trying to the traditional version first!
+I always recommend trying the traditional version first!

 Typically, spaghetti or rigatoni is used for Pasta alla Gricia in Rome.
 However, you can use any type of pasta you prefer.